 What Size Baby Clothes to Buy: A Parent’s Seasonal Guide

 Sizing baby clothes can be tricky—babies grow in spurts and brands fit differently.
-This guide answers what size baby clothes to buy when you plan ahead by season, with practical tips for tall babies, diaper room differences (24M vs 2T), and how to avoid overbuying.
+This guide answers what size baby clothes to buy when you plan ahead by season, with practical tips for tall babies, diaper room differences, and how to avoid overbuying.

 Why Sizing Ahead Is Hard (But Worth Planning)

-Growth isn’t linear—some babies jump from 9M to 18M in weeks, others linger in one size for months.
+Growth isn’t linear—some babies jump from one size to the next in weeks, others linger in one size for months.
 Brands also cut differently.
 Still, planning with a light hand saves money and stress—just avoid deep stock-ups until you’re closer to the season.

 Buying Ahead by Season: General Rules